robenkleene/software-references/anki/anki.md

 ## Tips

-- The technique of automatically handling filling-in-the-blanks is called "cloze deletions"
+- The technique of automatically handling filling-in-the-blanks is called "close deletions"